 When choosing dishes from the Dubai street food, you must taste the Manakish, a famous Middle Eastern flatbread, and include the ingredients, like herbs, sesame seeds, cheese, and meat.
 Manakish is best for breakfast, and to taste this dish, you must visit AL Reef Lebanese restaurant, the best known for its Middle Eastern pastries.

 Falafel is not just a normal Dubai street food, but is much more than that.
 It is crispy on the outside and soft inside, while dipped in creamy hummus with herbs.
-The Falafel and Hummus wraps are a perfect vegetarian street food to taste in Dubai, as it is made from fava beans, herbs, and spices.
+The Falafel and Hummus wraps are a perfect vegetarian street food to taste in Dubai, as they are made from fava beans, herbs, and spices.
 One of the best places to enjoy this street food is the Zaroob Restaurant and the Karam Beirut.

-Grilled Kebabs are one of the popular Dubai street foods and are a favorite dish for all, as they come with juicy flavors.
+Grilled Kebabs are one of the most popular Dubai street foods and are a favorite dish for all, as they come with juicy flavors.
 If you are a meat lover, you must taste the grilled Kebab, which is packed with minced meat and herbs.
 When exploring the streets in Dubai, you can find different kinds of grilled kebabs, such as Turkish-style lamb kebabs and Indian chicken kebabs.
 Apart from this, the Dubai street food also includes Tikka, and one of the famous ones is the chicken tikka and beef tikka skewers.

 Isn’t it great to taste the best Indian street food in Dubai?
 For this, the street food in Dubai is Samboosa, which tastes similar to the Indian Samosa.
 The Samboosa is a triangle-shaped savory, stuffed with beef, meat, or exotic vegetables.
 Visiting the street food markets in Dubai and other restaurants in the city, you can enjoy flavored Samboosa, and once you taste this dish, you will get addicted and will be delighted every time you taste the triangular Samboosa.